leetonidas/demovfuscator/README.md

   * [http://www.keystone-engine.org/](libkeystone) for re-substitution

 As inconvenient this may be, we think that all three libraries should be in your RE toolchain anyway.
-If this is just unaccpetable for you (and you trust us), there is a binary package that can be downloaded below.
+If this is just unacceptable for you (and you trust us), there is a binary package that can be downloaded below.

 After installing the dependencies, simply type `make` in the `demov` root